Bartis1313/csgo/README.md

 * 1.3.6 - Fixes new update crash and config based crashes.
 Added many effects and edited code in many places.
 Everything is detailed in the commit.
 * 1.3.7 - Fake latency, and I hope last backtrack.
 Make sure prediction is updated when deltatick is any value, just like game does.
 Added bomb overlay, not perfect for resizing because the size is always the same.
 * 1.3.8 - Key detection made properly.
 Using 2 classes to detect it, as first using messages coming from wndproc is running 24/7 and other only listens to given key from config.
 Why making own detection?
 ImGui has it, but then you will have to deal with flickering cursor problems if want to run it 24/7.
+* 1.3.9 - Reback x88 menu, this time with better types detection and code.
+It also has ability to change config variables by operating on arrow keys.
 </details>

 # Dependencies